-Goal or Performance Measure Actual FY22 Estimated FY23 Proposed FY24 Completed the ventilation Anticipating completion of projects at Fleet and the the new Police East Sector MRF; completed the Roll Call and fiber 707201 - Construction and concrete replacement on extension; Government Continuing work on infrastructure improvements the heavy lot at Fleet Center parking garage ARPA funded projects, to extend the life and value of Management; completed restoration; Government Government Center LFUCG owned buildings and the fiber run on Old Center Annex HVAC elevator project, PSOC property.
+Goal or Performance Measure Actual FY22 Estimated FY23 Proposed FY24 Completed the ventilation Anticipating completion of projects at Fleet and the the new Police East Sector MRF; completed the Roll Call and fiber 707201 - Construction and concrete replacement on extension; Government Continuing work on ARPA infrastructure improvements the heavy lot at Fleet Center parking garage funded projects, to extend the life and value of Management; completed restoration; Government Government Center LFUCG owned buildings and the fiber run on Old Center Annex HVAC elevator project, PSOC property.
 Frankfort Pike. upgrades.
 CRAC units replaced.
-707201 - Reduction in the Completing the deferred roof Completing restorations Community replacement/maintenance of or replacements of the Corrections and buildings which should result roofs at the MRF, Waste Government Center in reduction of water intrusion Management and Family Annex/Police HQ roof into the facilities.
+707201 - Reduction in the deferred roof Completing restorations Completing the replacement/maintenance of or replacements of the Community Corrections buildings which should result roofs at the MRF, Waste and Government Center in reduction of water intrusion Management and Family Annex/Police HQ roof into the facilities.
 Care Center. projects.
 Continue work on identification and disposal of properties that do not provide any direct impact on LFUCG's mission.
-This would result in 707201 - Reduce the LFUCG Transferred the Arts Place Discussions with the reduction in overall footprint (GSF) by identifying, building (161 N. Mill St.) to United Way to transfer liability as well as surplus and remove properties its current occupant the Palmer Building to reducing repairs, that are not occupied/utilized (Lexarts) for \$100K, their agency, reducing maintenance and CIP for providing direct core reducing the LFUCG's LFUCG's footprint by expenses short and services to the tax payers. footprint by 26,500 GSF.
-3,900 GSF. long term.
-707201 - Reorganization and realigning of the Capital Streamline capital Project Management (CPM) projects process and group. resource allocation.
+This 707201 - Reduce the LFUCG Transferred the Arts Place Discussions with the would result in reduction footprint (GSF) by identifying, building (161 N. Mill St.) to United Way to transfer in overall liability as well surplus and remove properties its current occupant the Palmer Building to as reducing repairs, that are not occupied/utilized (Lexarts) for \$100K, their agency, reducing maintenance and CIP for providing direct core reducing the LFUCG's LFUCG's footprint by expenses short and long services to the tax payers. footprint by 26,500 GSF.
+3,900 GSF. term.
+707201 - Reorganization and realigning of the Capital Streamline capital projects Project Management (CPM) process and resource group. allocation.